TheAssassin/libreverse/README.md

 ## Models

 Originally, this repository was meant to be a collection of 3D models only.
-The majority was designed for 3D printing, using appropriate [design guidelines](design-guidelines.md).
+The majority was designed for 3D printing.
 However, the website generator quickly turned out to be usable as a general-purpose self-hosted solution.

 Therefore, the original models are now available in [libreverse-models](https://github.com/TheAssassin/libreverse-models).